micked99/ICT-Wspr-complete-setup/README.md

 Fusecalc page https://www.engbedded.com/fusecalc/

-I would recommend to buy a couple of arduino nano boards to practice on before flashing fuses onto a built board as this is the main culprit of non responsive 328 - wrongly set or corupted fuses
+I would recommend to buy a couple of arduino nano boards to practice on before flashing fuses onto a built board, as this is the main culprit of non responsive 328 - wrongly set or corrupted fuses

 # BOM

-Cpu Atmega328
+Cpu ATmega328

 Gps ATGM336 (N31) others will work